Kimserey/BlogArchive/pnext.md

 ```

 We use `AddColumn` to append a column to the current frame.
-We can give a title and we build this column by mapping all values per from the title column then taking the first value from the pair for the label and the second value for the category.
+`Frame.getCol` takes a column key and returns the whole column as a data series.
+We use the whole title column to build a label and category column by mapping over all values using `Series.mapValues`.

 Now we should get the following: